RevanMacQueen/LearningFromHumans/README.md

 ## Issues

 ### Installing atari-py on Windows 10
 There are some problems installing atari-py on Windows 10.
-To resolve these problem, first follow the instructions [here](https://github.com/openai/gym/issues/1726).
-If that doen't work try the steps [here](https://stackoverflow.com/questions/63080326/could-not-find-module-atari-py-ale-interface-ale-c-dll-or-one-of-its-dependenc/64104353#64104353).
-If you have any questions, let us know and we'll try to figure it out :)
+Make sure you set up a virtual environment and install dependencies from the requirements_windows.txt.
+If things still aren't working let us know and we'll try to figure things out.

 ## Acknowledgements
 The majority of this code is from [Daniel Seita](https://people.eecs.berkeley.edu/~seita/) and his implementation